sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 ---
 title: "Multi-cluster visibility with federation"
 linkTitle: "Reaching Multi-cluster Visibility"
-description: "In this guide, you'll learn how federate Sensu clusters and use a single web UI to access resources across those disparate clusters."
+description: "With Sensu's federation capabilities, you can access and manage resources across multiple clusters via the web UI and mirror changes in one cluster to follower clusters.
+In this guide, you'll learn how federate Sensu clusters."
 weight: 400
 version: "5.15"
 product: "Sensu Go"